 - 14.1.
-The progress of both the bully and the victim will be monitored by their form tutors. - 14.2.
-One-on-one sessions to discuss how the victim and bully are progressing may be appropriate. - 14.3.
-If appropriate, follow-up correspondence will be arranged with parents one month after the incident. - 14.4.
-Pupils who have been bullied will be supported in the following ways: - Being listened to - Having an immediate opportunity to meet with their head of year or a member of staff of their choice - Being reassured - Being offered continued support - Being offered counselling, where appropriate
+The progress of both the perpetrator and the victim will be monitored by the pastoral team. - 14.2.
+One-on-one sessions to discuss how the victim and perpetrator are progressing may be appropriate. - 14.3.
+If appropriate, follow-up correspondence will be arranged with parents/carers. - 14.4.
+Pupils who have been bullied will be supported in the following ways: - Being listened to - Having an immediate opportunity to meet with a member of the pastoral team or a member of staff of their choice - Being reassured - Being offered continued support - · Being offered counselling, where appropriate - 14.5.
+Pupils who have bullied others will be supported in the following ways: - Receiving a consequence for their actions - Being able to discuss what happened